autogluon/autogluon/docs/tutorials/multimodal/object_detection/detection_fast_finetune_coco.md

 We create the MultiModalPredictor with selected checkpoint name and number of GPUs.
 We need to specify the problem_type to `"object_detection"`, and also provide a `sample_data_path` for the predictor to infer the catgories of the dataset.
-Here we provide the `training_path`, and it also works using any other split of this dataset.
+Here we provide the `train_path`, and it also works using any other split of this dataset.

 ```python
 predictor = MultiModalPredictor(